 Reading suggestion: Best Cities to Live in Albania for Expats & Nomads

 Can foreigners buy property in Albania?

 Buying property in Albania is easy for foreign citizens.
 They need to register the property in their name or in the name of a company.
 The process is easy.
 Sides agree on the price and sign a contract drafted by a notary.
-The latter is impartial and he/she is responsible for the verification of the property ownership title, check the general register of properties, and drafts the sale contract.
+The latter is impartial and he/she is responsible for the verification of the property ownership title, checking the general register of properties, and drafting the sale contract.
 Both sides have to be present at the notary office when the contract is signed otherwise one side can be represented by someone else through a special procurement.